psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 ### Inclusivity

-Overall we find the PyCon US to be a welcoming and inclusive event, as can be seen from the following:
+Overall we found the PyCon US conference to be a welcoming and inclusive event, as can be seen from the following:

 #### The Inaugural Outstanding PyLadies Award

 The [Outstanding PyLadies Award](https://pyladies.com/blog/Inaugural-Winners-of-the-Outstanding-PyLady-Award/outstanding-pylady-winners/) was established to recognize the contributions and achievements from diverse group of Pythonistas.